f-i-b-e-r/fiber.github.io/README.md

 # f-i-b-e-r

-## fiber is to archive a relationship experimentaton.
+## fiber is to archive a relationship experimentation.

 see it or not,
-the moon is always up there，
+the moon is up there.
-at least until the day we disappear，
-what last is an ever-changing interaction，
-love each other forever and ever.

 You can use the [editor on GitHub](https://github.com/f-i-b-e-r/fiber.github.io/edit/master/README.md) to maintain and preview the content for your website in Markdown files.